 - Download and mail forms — including the D-400, North Carolina’s equivalent of the federal 1040 — through the DOR website.
 You can complete and mail these forms to N.C.
 Dept. of Revenue, P.O.
 Box R, Raleigh, NC 27634-0001 if you’re due a refund, or to N.C.
 Dept. of Revenue, P.O.
 Box 25000, Raleigh, NC 27640-0640 if you are not due a refund.

-- E-file through an approved software provider, like Credit Karma Tax®, which never charges to file your federal and single-state tax returns.
-Other providers may charge fees, so be sure to review terms, conditions and costs before choosing a provider.
+- E-file through an approved software provider.
+Providers may charge fees, so be sure to review terms, conditions and costs before choosing a provider.

 The Office of the Taxpayer Advocate is available to help North Carolina taxpayers experiencing problems with the Department of Revenue.
 You can contact the office through an online submission form or via voicemail at 919-715-2080.
 You can also mail or fax your questions.